Nyy00/CoffPOS/docs/GOOGLE_OAUTH_SETUP.md

 ### 5.2 User Data Handling
 Your current implementation:
-- Creates new users with 'customer' role by default
+- Creates new users with 'cashier' role by default
 - Updates existing users' Google ID and avatar
 - Generates random password for Google users